-Calculating Rate: [Manuscript Word Count] x [Type(s) of Editing] = Total Price
+Calculating Approximate Total Price: [Manuscript Word Count] x [Type(s) of Editing Price] = Approximate Total Price

-Example 2: Calculating the Rate for Line Editing + Copyediting
+Example 1: Calculating the Approximate Total Price for Line Editing + Copyediting

-Example 3: Calculating the Rate for Developmental Editing
+Example 2: Calculating the Approximate Total Price for Developmental Editing

-Example 4: Calculating the Rate for Line Editing
+Example 3: Calculating the Approximate Total Price for Line Editing

 Pay in Installments

-It takes me about 30 business days to edit a full-length manuscript (this can vary, depending on word count).
-If you are unable to make the full payment upfront, we can split the payment into 2 installments.
-The first payment will act as a deposit, and I won’t start editing your manuscript until I receive it.
-The second installment can be paid within 7 business days after you receive your edited manuscript.
+If you are unable to make the full payment upfront, we can split the payment into installments.
+The first payment (half of the total project price) will act as a deposit upon scheduling a start-date, and I won’t start editing your manuscript until I receive it.
+If needed, payment dates for additional installments can be scheduled over the course of the project.
+The final installment can be paid within 7 business days after you receive your editorial package (edited manuscript + editorial letter).

 I use Track Changes in Word to make edits and comments on manuscripts.
 Please make sure your manuscript file is a .doc or .docx, and formatted to be double-spaced, and to have 1-inch margins, 12-point font, and page numbers.